What do you really want?

 Sometimes, the only way to discover what you want is to try new things.
 Whether it’s a new career, hobby, or even a change of scenery, experimentation can help you gain clarity.

-Tip: Approach these experiments with curiosity, not perfectionism.
+Tip: approach these experiments with curiosity, not perfectionism.
 Each attempt is a learning experience.

-Example: If you’re considering starting a business but feel uncertain, start small.
+Example: if you’re considering starting a business but feel uncertain, start small.
 Launch a side project or attend a workshop to test the waters.

 Knowing your values is critical to understanding what you truly want.
 Your values serve as guiding principles, making your life feel meaningful and purposeful.

-Tip: List 10 things you value most—like freedom, creativity, connection, or stability.
+Tip: list 10 things you value most, like freedom, creativity, connection, or stability.
 Narrow the list down to your top three and align your goals with these values.

-Example: If “freedom” is one of your core values, a traditional 9-to-5 job may not be satisfying.
+Example: if “freedom” is one of your core values, a traditional 9-to-5 job may not be satisfying.
 You might thrive in freelance work or entrepreneurial ventures instead.

-Step 6: Seek Support and Feedback
+Step 6: seek support and feedback

 Sometimes, talking to trusted friends, mentors, or therapists can provide the clarity you need.
 They can offer an outside perspective and help you recognize blind spots.

-Tip: Share your thoughts and desires with someone who understands you.
+Tip: share your thoughts and desires with someone who understands you.
 They might see strengths or passions you’ve overlooked.

-Discovering what you want is not a lifelong journey.
+Discovering what you want is NOT a lifelong journey.
 Your desires and aspirations will evolve over time, and while this takes patience, your determination can accelerate the journey.
 Eventually, you will reach a point where your dreams feel tangible and ready to be fully embraced.

 Remember, the path to self-discovery is as much about the process as the destination.
 Stay open, stay kind to yourself, and embrace the journey ahead.